mongodb/mongo/CONTRIBUTING.rst

 Here's what happens when you submit a pull request:

-- The MongoDB engineering team will review your pull request to make sure you have included a SERVER ticket in your request and signed the contributor agreement.
+- The BongoDB engineering team will review your pull request to make sure you have included a SERVER ticket in your request and signed the contributor agreement.
 - You should receive a response from one of our engineers with additional questions about your contributions.